Society of California Pioneers: Collection

-An extensive collection of overland and pioneer diaries held here includes those of John A. Sutter and a letter by Henry William Bigler, both primary sources announcing the discovery of gold in California.
-Works by Carleton Watkins, Eadweard Muybridge, Lawrence & Houseworth, and Turrill & Miller are held in the Society's archive of photographs, panoramas, and daguerreotypes.

 Particularly notable for its nineteenth-century holdings, the museum's painting collection includes works by noted landscape artists Thomas Hill and Jules Tavernier, mural artist William Coulter, and Fresno-born artist/illustrator Maynard Dixon.
-Together with the Society's collection of ephemera and prints, these form a vivid, visual record of life in California and the American West over time.
+Together with the Society's collection of ephemera and prints, the collection provides a visual record of life in California and the American West over time.